-The first bit read on SDI after a CNV falling edge (represented by $\overline{\text{WEN}}$ in Table 14) must be a 0 to initiate the register access command.
-The next bit ( $\overline{\text{R/W}}$ ) determines whether the instruction is a write or a read.
-The following six bits must match the values for Bit 5 through Bit 0 shown in Table 14 to perform the SPI read/write.
+The first bit read on SDI after a CNV falling edge (represented by WEN in Table 14) must be a 0 to initiate the register access command.
+The next bit $(R/\overline{W})$ determines whether the instruction is a write or a read.
+The following six bits must match the values for Bits[5:0] shown in Table 14 to perform the SPI read/write.

-When performing a write operation, the new register contents are written over SDI, MSB-first, and the writeable bits in the configuration register are updated after the device receives the full byte.
+When performing a write operation, the new register contents are written over SDI, MSB-first, and the writeable fields in the configuration register are updated after the device receives the full byte.
 When performing a read operation, the current register contents are shifted out on SDO MSB-first.
-Figure 46 and Figure 47 show timing diagrams for register read and write operations when using any of the $\overline{CS}$ modes.
-Figure 48 shows the timing diagram for performing a register write operation to multiple devices connected in daisy-chain mode.
+Figure 47 and Figure 48 show timing diagrams for register read and write operations when using any of the $\overline{CS}$ modes.
+Figure 49 shows the timing diagram for performing a write operation to multiple